 Along with Tiger Quoll conservation, we also focus on conservation of one of Australia’s most loved icons, the koala.
 Koalas are facing a range of Australia conservation challenges and here on the Great Ocean Road, declines in habitat pose a great threat.

 Koalas in Victoria can be found in quite high densities in areas which support their preferred eucalyptus and, in a number of areas, these habitats are declining rapidly leaving stretches of dead trees and large numbers of koalas isolated in pockets of habitat.

 In this region, much of the preferred koala habitat is located on private land so we are working closely with the community to coordinate management practices across the landscape.
 We are working to build resilience in the habitat through revegetation, investigating issues around germination and reintroducing traditional land management practices such as mosaic burning to restore the habitat.

 How can visitors to Great Ocean Eco Lodge become more of a partner in conservation?

-Ecolodge guests can play a long term role through becoming a conservation guardian or becoming a valued partner through their organization – corporate partnerships are a great way for companies to become meaningfully involved in conservation.
+Ecolodge guests can play a long-term role through becoming an Australia conservation guardian or becoming a valued partner through their organization – corporate partnerships are a great way for companies to become meaningfully involved in conservation.